 Abbott's Libre Sense Glucose Sport Biosensor will be available in the 'coming weeks' directly through the Supersapiens website.
 The product will initially be made available across eight European countries: Austria, France, Germany, Ireland, Italy, Luxembourg, Switzerland and the United Kingdom.
 Prices from €130 for a 28-day subscription, including an Abbott Libre Sense biosensor 2-pack.

 Supersapiens: further use

-As well as helping athletes, the Supersapiens ecosystem has a potential to provide useful information for people who want to lose weight and understand their nutritional needs better too.
-For example, when craving strikes, it would be as easy as checking the Supersapiens app to see if your glucose levels are actually low or you just have the munchies because you are bored.
+As well as helping athletes, the Supersapiens ecosystem has the potential to provide useful information for people who want to lose weight and understand their nutritional needs better too.
+For example, when cravings strike, it would be as easy as checking the Supersapiens app to see if your glucose levels are actually low or if you just have the munchies because you are bored.

-Using the Abbott biosensors can also help users visualise just how their body reacts to food they eat.
-We all have different digestive systems and eating carbs/fats/protein affects our bodies differently.
-With Supersapines, nutritional information can be personalised to each individual.
+Using the Abbott biosensors can also help users visualise just how their body reacts to the food they eat.
+We all have different digestive systems, and eating carbs/fats/protein affects our bodies differently.
+With Supersapines, the nutritional information can be personalised to each individual.